pubstack/pubstack.github.io/_posts/2016-07-05-accelerometer-intro.md

-Now, when having the module working properly, we need to get and use the python ADXL345 library to have access to the time base data.
+Now, when having the module working properly, we need to get and use the python ADXL345 library to have access to the time based data.

 * Clone the library repository and execute the example code: